NicklasHH/TicketGuru/RestDocumentation/AppUser/delete.md

 ## Notes

-This example response allows you to review the details of the appuser before its deletion.
-Please note that once you receive an HTTP 200 OK response, the appuser will be permanently deleted.
+Note that once you receive an HTTP 200 OK response, the appuser will be permanently deleted.